MicrosoftDocs/biztalk-docs/biztalk/core/considerations-and-known-issues-for-tpe.md

 ---
 description: "Learn more about: Considerations and Known Issues for TPE"
-title: "Considerations and Known Issues for TPE | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Considerations and Known Issues for TPE" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "Tracking Profile Editor, known issues"
-  - "planning, Tracking Profile Editor"
-  - "Tracking Profile Editor, planning" ms.assetid: e96d85e0-e9ae-434a-b54e-5950f4a2b9c6
-caps.latest.revision: 24
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Considerations and Known Issues for TPE
 You should consider the following issues when you work with tracking profiles and the TPE.